ProfRandom/WMB_OPub/Article_Library/Ontics/Mononics/The Monon System.md

-# 🌍 THE MONON SYSTEM
+# 🌍 The Monon System

 A monon is any discrete, self-coherent natural object whose identity arises from a dominant physical regime — whether chemical, mechanical, gravitational, degeneracy-based, fusion-based, or relativistic.

 - For synomons → coherence is chemical / mechanical / electrostatic
 - For varymons → coherence is transitional, mixed
 	- For duromons → coherence is gravitational + material physics
 	- For transomons → coherence is partially gravitational + partially thermonuclear / degeneracy
 	- For fusomons → coherence is gravitational but _structured by fusion_
 	- For peromons → coherence is gravitational + relativistic / degeneracy

 This yields a fully formalized identity system organized into **four structural superclasses**, each defined by the dominant physical regime governing its internal structure and behavior: